isomerpages/ogp-isomer/_when-to-use-isomer/Advance integrations.md

 ---
 > Embed services and tools to extend the capabilities of a page

-You can leverage on certain services by embedding them onto a page in your website.
-These services are managed and configured outside of IsomerCMS.
+You can use some outside services by putting them on a page on your website.
+These services are managed and set up outside of IsomerCMS.

 - ##### [Youtube videos](https://www.youtube.com/)
 	- Show media content